MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 257: Binary Tree Paths
+Given the root of a binary tree, return all root-to-leaf paths in any order.
+A leaf is a node with no children.

 # LeetCode 258: Add Digits
 Given an integer num, repeatedly add all its digits until the result has only one digit, and return it.